NanoComp/meep/doc/docs/Python_Tutorials/Eigenmode_Source.md

 ![](../images/waveguide_rotation_glancing_small.png)
 </center>

 Increasing the size of the cell improves results at the expense of a larger simulation.
 The field profiles shown below are for a cell where the length has been doubled to 20 μm.
 The waveguide power at 84° increases from 59% to 80%.
-However, as the waveguide mode approaches glancing incidence, sensitivity to discretization errors increases because the mode varies rapidly with frequency on a glancing-angle cross-section.
+However, as the waveguide mode approaches glancing incidence, sensitivity to discretization errors increases because the mode varies rapidly with frequency on a glancing-angle cross-section, and you will eventually need to increase the resolution as well as the cell size.
 For waveguide angles much beyond 45° you probably want to simply change the orientation of the line source by 90°.

 <center>
 ![](../images/waveguide_rotation_glancing.png)